alexeev-prog/morning.lang/README.md

 You should have received a copy of the GNU General Public License
 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+## Morning Manifesto
+*"We reject the false choice between performance and expressiveness.
+We reject the old methods imposed by backward compatibility with
+long-dead legacy products.
+Morning is a new era in programming
+that combines the simplicity of S-expressions with the functionality
+of C++.
+Thanks to the purity of the project and its versatility,
+you can create anything and everything you want."*

 <div align="center">
   <br>